 I am a Pilates and yoga teacher with an extensive background in movement and dance.

-I have been lucky enough to teach Pilates and Yoga, both in this country and overseas, for numerous gyms, studios, dance companies and within the super-yacht industry.
+I have been lucky enough to teach Pilates and yoga, both in this country and overseas, for numerous gyms, studios, dance companies and within the private super-yacht industry.

-I enjoy teaching at all levels of ability and have worked with many different groups of clients, including the elderly, those in physical rehabilitation, professional dancers, models and Oscar winning actors.
+I enjoy teaching at all levels of ability and have worked with many different groups of clients, including the elderly, those in post rehab, professional dancers, models, business leaders and Oscar winning actors.

 I taught private in-person group matwork classes in South East London from 2004 up until the global Covid pandemic struck in March 2020.
 It is for this work, and the positive effect it had in my local community, that I was nominated to become a Fellow (FRSA) at The Royal Society of Arts.

 In the last year I have been teaching exclusively online and recently moved to North West London (NW8).
 You can find my current teaching schedule here.